spaaaacccee/posthoc-talk/slides.md

 ---

-# Problem solving techniques

-- Use one of the visualisers
-- Logs
-- Debuggers
-- Trial and error
-- Think **harder**

----
+# How about using visualisations for _my_ problem?

-# Search problems come in all shapes and sizes
+Search problems come in all shapes and sizes.

 - Various domains
 - Various algorithms and procedures